4D-Game/Hardware/docs/Display.md

 ## Components

-For a list of all used components see the [Components](Components.md) section.
+For a list of all used components see the [components](Components.md) section.

 ## Further informations

 All 3D-Models were done with Fusion360 and can be found [here](3D_models/Display).
-For informations about software characteristics and controlling look here.
+For information about software characteristics and controlling look here.